Skip to main content

 Hook integrations

-Hooks are the real-time source for IDE sessions.
+Hooks are the real-time source for IDE and supported hosted-runtime sessions.
 They capture both MCP tool calls and local tool activity, so Sessions show shell commands, file reads and writes, web fetches, and other client-local operations alongside MCP activity.
-For custom agents, the Hooks SDK (TypeScript or Python) sends the same lifecycle and tool events through the hook pipeline.
+Vercel Eve uses a native runtime hook.
+For other custom agents, the Hooks SDK (TypeScript or Python) sends the same lifecycle and tool events through the hook pipeline.

 Enforce is the guide for supported hook clients and manual hook flags.
 Deploy AI Watch is the canonical guide for MDM package configuration, including the Sessions flag.
 Enforce and Sessions are separate controls: Enforce hooks can block unmanaged Shadow MCPs as soon as they are installed, while full session scanning records detailed prompts, reasoning, tool calls, and scanner results in Sessions.